nikbearbrown/branding-and-ai/chapters/03-jungian-brand-archetypes-as-a-system.md

 **C1.
 Archetype Evolution Hypothesis**
 The chapter's "Still Puzzling" section acknowledges an unresolved question: how do brands successfully evolve their archetype without triggering customer rejection?
 Using Apple's transition from Outlaw ("Think Different," 1997–2007) to Magician (iPhone era, 2007–present) as your primary case, develop a hypothesis about the mechanism that makes archetype evolution possible.
 Your hypothesis should be falsifiable — state what evidence would confirm or disconfirm it — and should account for why the Apple transition succeeded where Tropicana, Gap, and New Coke failed.

-*Tests Objectives 5 and 6, and challenges the chapter's stated limits.*
+*Tests Objectives 5 and 6, and challenges the chapter's stated limits.
+Difficulty: Very High.*
-*Difficulty: Very High.*

 **C2.
 Framework Stress Test**
-The chapter argues that archetype consistency builds the recognition asset and that archetype drift destroys it.
 Identify the strongest counterexample you can find: a brand that significantly changed its archetype and *succeeded* — retained or grew its audience through the transition, without a forced rollback.
 Analyze the case.
 Does it falsify the chapter's argument, or does it reveal a condition under which archetype evolution is possible?
 What are the implications for the chapter's central claim?

-*Tests all objectives and the chapter's own argument against the best available evidence.*
+*Tests all objectives and the chapter's own argument against the best available evidence.
+Difficulty: Very High.*
-*Difficulty: Very High.*

 ---